 What is a Good Carb VS. Bad Carb?

-Carbohydrates are found EVERYWHERE.
+Carbohydrates are found EVERYWHERE so having an understanding of what is a good carb and what is a bad carb can be very important.
 The basic dietary view of carbohydrates is that carbohydrates are either digestible or indigestible.
 The digestible carbohydrates are either starches or sugars and the indigestible carbohydrates are fibers, either soluble or insoluble.
 They are in healthy and unhealthy foods, and sometimes even hidden.
 Carbohydrates are important to you because your body will turn digestible carbs, which can be starches, sugars or some fibers, into glucose.
 This glucose is the main source of ATP production which every single one of your cells use to function.
 The brain in particular relies on glucose as fuel almost exclusively.

 The parameters that define good vs bad regarding carbohydrates occur as much as a function of circumstances as they rely upon the qualities of the carbohydrate itself.
 The simplest carbohydrates, sugars and starches with a high glycemic index are most eligible to be detrimental.
 Carbohydrates that have been refined are qualified in that they often do not contain the elements necessary for their metabolism such as vitamins, minerals and co-factors that are found in the unrefined counterpart.
 It seems fair to say that some large swath of the population poorly tolerates regular carbohydrate availability in the diet as is evidenced by the pandemic incidence of Type 2 Diabetes, metabolic X syndrome and insulin resistance.